JustDoom/8ChocChip/README.md

 # 8ChocChip

-8ChocChip is an emulator for the Chip8 software that I am working on to learn the basics around emulation.
+8ChocChip is an emulator for the [Chip8](https://en.wikipedia.org/wiki/CHIP-8) software that I am working on to learn the basics around emulation.
 I decided to program this in C++ because I wanted to do more in it and improve my skills.

-The graphics and only library used in this is SFML which handles the window, inputs and sounds. libconfig is used to manage config and save data files, and NativeFileDialog is used for basic popup windows like the file/directory selector.
+The graphics and only library used in this is SFML which handles the window, inputs and sounds. libconfig is used to manage config and save data files, and NativeFileDialog-extended is used for basic popup windows like the file/directory selector.

 ## TODO